SSWConsulting/SSW.Rules.Content/rules/browser-remove-clutter/rule.md

 ---
-seoDescription: "Remove browser clutter and boost productivity by turning off unnecessary new tab features."
+seoDescription: Remove browser clutter and boost productivity by turning off unnecessary new tab features.
 type: rule
 title: Do you remove clutter from your browser's new tabs?
 uri: browser-remove-clutter